 Xavier University Theatre offers two undergraduate degrees: Bachelor of Arts in Theatre and Bachelor of Science in Theatre Education.
 The Theatre program prepares students for professional experience outside of Xavier and fosters a practical, cross-cultural and student-oriented program that bridges the gap between the student, faculty member and different academic disciplines.
 By educating students in such a diverse, open, and free environment, they will establish themselves in their community by bringing an integrated understanding of humanity, the world, and God to their profession and lives.

-- The ability to think conceptually and critically about text, performance and production.
+- The ability to think conceptually and critically about the text, performance and production.

 - An understanding of playwriting and production processes, aesthetic properties of style, and the way these shape and are shaped by artistic and cultural forces.

 - An acquaintance with a wide selection of theatre repertory including the principal eras, genres and cultural sources.